argonautproject/questionnaire/source/pages/_includes/link-list.md

-[^1]: This is called the 'Form Manager' in the [Structured Data Capture Initiative] (SDC)
+[^1]: This corresponds to the 'Form Manager' in the [Structured Data Capture Initiative] (SDC)
-[^2]: This is called the 'Form Receiver/Archiver' in the [Structured Data Capture Initiative] (SDC)
+[^2]: This corresponds to the the 'Form Receiver/Archiver' in the [Structured Data Capture Initiative] (SDC)
-[^3]: This is called the 'Form Filler' and/or 'Form Response Handler' in the [Structured Data Capture Initiative] (SDC)
+[^3]: This corresponds to the the 'Form Filler' and/or 'Form Response Handler' in the [Structured Data Capture Initiative] (SDC)
 [^4]: https://en.wikipedia.org/wiki/Questionnaire
 [^5]: How to implement Questionnaire  to design forms that adjust what information is displayed and/or that perform calculations based on user input is covered in the [SDC (Structured Data Capture)] implementation Guide.
 [Adaptive Questionnaire]: https://en.wikipedia.org/wiki/Computerized_adaptive_testing
 [Adaptive Forms Use Case]: adaptive.html
 [Answer-Bank]: CapabilityStatement-answerbank.html
 [Argonaut Adaptive QuestionnaireResponse Profile]: StructureDefinition-argo-adap-questionnaireresponse.html "The Argonaut Adaptive QuestionnaireResponse Profile  is derived from the Argonaut QR profile requiring a containedArgonaut Questionnaire Profile to support the adaptive questionnaire use case."
-[Argonaut Adaptive Questionnaire Profile]: StructureDefinition-argo-adaptive-questionnaire.html "The contained Argonaut Questionnaire Profile to support the adaptive questionnaire use case."
 [Argonaut Next Question Operation]: OperationDefinition-next-question.html "The Argonaut Next Question Operation is used for adaptive questionnaires forms where the next question is based on previous answers."
 [Argonaut Project]: http://argonautwiki.hl7.org/index.php?title=Main_Page
 [Argonaut Questionnaire Profile]: StructureDefinition-argo-questionnaire.html "Argonaut Questionnaire Profile"
 [Questionnaire Ordinal Value Extension]: {{site.data.fhir.path}}extension-questionnaire-ordinalvalue.html "A numeric value that allows the comparison (less than, greater than) or other numerical manipulation of a concept (e.g. adding up components of a score)."
 [Argonaut Questionnaire Contained ValueSet Profile]: StructureDefinition-argo-questionnaire-valueset.html "The Argonaut Questionnaire Contained ValueSet Profile is contained within the Argonaut Questionnaire Profile"
 [Argonaut Questionnaire Time Limit Extension]: StructureDefinition-extension-timeLimit.html
-[Argonaut Questionnaire Item Order Extension]: StructureDefinition-extension-itemOrder.html
+[Argonaut Questionnaire Item Order Extension]: StructureDefinition-extension-itemOrder.html "An integer representing the order of questions within Questionnaires groups, groups within groups and groups within questions and the order of answer choices for questions of type ‘choice’ and ‘open-choice using Questionnaire.item.option."
-[Argonaut QuestionnaireResponse Response Period Extension]: StructureDefinition-extension-responsePeriod.html
+[Argonaut QuestionnaireResponse Response Period Extension]: StructureDefinition-extension-responsePeriod.html "The start and stop date-times for completing a questionnaire or a questionnnaire item or group."
 [Argonaut QuestionnaireResponse Profile]: StructureDefinition-argo-questionnaireresponse.html  "Argonaut QuestionnaireResponse Profile"
 [Assessment-Bank]: CapabilityStatement-assessmentbank.html
 [Assumptions]: index.html#assumptions-and-preconditions  "Assumptions-and-Preconditions"
 [Black Box]: https://en.wikipedia.org/wiki/Black_box
-[client]: CapabilityStatement-client.html
+[client Application]: CapabilityStatement-argonaut-questionnaire-client.html
 [contained]: {{site.data.fhir.path}}references.html#contained
-[Custom search parameters]: searchparameters.html
+[search parameters]: searchparameters.html
 [Downloads]: downloads.html
 [expansion]: {{site.data.fhir.path}}valueset.html#expansion "The list of codes that are actually in the value set under a given set of conditions ("extension")"
 [FHIR RESTful API]: {{site.data.fhir.path}}http.html